SNCF in 2022 : profile and key figures

-Critical role of the French State
+Strong support from the French State

-- A large share of our revenue comes from regulated transport delivered under contracts with regional authorities;
+- A large share of our revenue comes from regulated transport delivered under contracts with regional authorities.

 How it works

-Our bond market strategy is three-pronged:
+Our financing strategy is three-pronged:

 Our financing strategy focuses primarily on public benchmarks and tap issues.
 Private placements, in various currencies and formats, account for around 25% of our total.